telerik/blazor-docs/components/avatar/overview.md

 ## Appearance

-The Avatar provides multiple options for configuring its look.
+The Avatar provides multiple options for configuring its look - `ThemeColor`, `Rounded` and more.
 [Explore the available appearance settings...]({%slug avatar-appearance%})

 ## Avatar Parameters